top of page

 Commitment Rule

 A commitment line 30 feet from the scoring line will be used.
-Once a runner's foot touches the ground on or past this line the runner is committed to advancing to the scoring line and can no longer be tagged out.
+Once a runner’s foot touches the ground on or past this line, the runner is committed to advancing to the scoring line and can no longer be tagged out.
 If a runner from 3rd base gets within 30 feet of home plate, that runner is committed to continue home and cannot return to 3rd base.
-Tag of the runner by a defensive player will not be allowed - the runner will be called safe and the ball remains live.
-If a runner touches or re-crosses the commitment line in an attempt to return to 3rd base, the runner will be declared out and the ball remains live.
+Tag of the runner by a defensive player will not be allowed – the runner will be called safe, and the ball remains live.
+If a runner touches or re-crosses the commitment line in an attempt to return to 3rd base, the runner will be declared out, and the ball remains live.

 The only player that can shift to play all outfield positions is the rover.
-The left centerfielder, right centerfielder, shortstop, and second baseman have to stay on their side of second base until the ball is hit.
+The left centerfielder, right centerfielder, shortstop, and second baseman must stay on their side of second base until the ball is hit.
 If playing with 12 defenders, the right and left rovers must also stay on their side of second base.
 Only 1 rover (either left or right) may come into the infield and play on the dirt.
-The other rover should be no closer to the infield dirt than halfway between the light posts and the dirt.
+The other rover should be no closer to the infield dirt than halfway between the light poles and the dirt.

-The first eight innings will be played in two inning intervals. (this will save time).
-Visiting team will bat for two innings followed by the home team batting for two innings.
-After eight innings the team behind will bat first for the final inning.
+The first eight innings will be played in two inning intervals (this will save time).
+Visiting team will bat for two innings, followed by the home team batting for two innings.
+After eight innings, the team behind will bat first for the final inning.

-Run rule
+Run Rule

 The team trailing in the final inning, whether it be by one run or ten runs, will hit first in the final inning.
-The five run rule is waived in the final inning but the team hitting first can gain no more than a five run lead (this is basically a "Catch up rule").
+The five-run rule is waived in the final inning, but the team hitting first can gain no more than a five-run lead (this is basically a “Catch up rule”).

 The team hitting last in the final inning cannot win the game if they trail by five runs.
 They will only be allowed to tie the game.